georgesutphin/MCB585-2023/_episodes/03-oyo-Lists.md

 - "Data frames are a specific type of list in which all elements are vectors of the same length.
 Each vector can contain data of different classes."
 - "Use `object[[x]]` to select a single element from a list."
 - "Each element of a list can be assigned a name that can be addressed using the `$` operator (e.g. `mylist$element1`)."
+- "Different indexing methods can be combined to efficiently extract desired data subsets for further analysis."
 source: Rmd
 ---